tuobangli/author_ber5/README.md

 # author_ber5
-Submit MM invite Berkeley and Technion and GT professors as coauthors (according to read today)
+MM invite professors as coauthors (according to read today, first invite Berkeley, and the send invitations to them)